wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

 = 1.4.6 =
+  * Compat : bbPress 2.2 (supports customization of dynamic forum role capabilities)
+  * Compat : Press Permit + bbPress - customized role capabilities were not properly maintained on bbPress activation / deactivation, in some scenarios
   * Fixed : Role update and copy failed if currently stored capability array is corrupted

 = 1.4.5 =
   * Fixed : Capabilities were needlessly re-saved on role load
   * Fixed : Capability labels in "Other WordPress" section did not toggle checkbox selection